Showing books tagged "Pulitzer Prize for Fiction"

 This beautiful softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight and unmarked, and the book is square, clean, and well-preserved.

 This beautiful softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
-The pages are tight, unmarked, and the book is tight, square, and near fine.
+The pages are tight, unmarked, and the book is tight, square, and well preserved.

 This beautiful hardcover edition is in fine condition, with no marks.
 The pages are crisp and appear unread, and the book remains tight, square, and unmarked.
 The dust jacket is clean and unmarked, with blue cloth boards and gilt lettering along the spine.
 People of the Book by Geraldine Brooks, published in 2008, is a historical novel inspired by the true story of the Sarajevo Haggadah, a beautifully illuminated Jewish manuscript that survived centuries of conflict.
 The story follows Hanna Heath, an Australian rare book conservator, who is called to restore the Haggadah after it resurfaces in war-torn Bosnia during the 1990s.
 The narrative alternates between Hanna’s present-day investigation and a series of historical vignettes that trace the Haggadah’s journey backward through time, revealing the lives of those who protected it.
 Richly layered and deeply researched, People of the Book blends literary fiction with historical intrigue.
 Brooks, a former journalist, won the Pulitzer Prize for Fiction in 2006 for her novel March.